Mojitoapplemint/ObsidianNote/AI & TensorFlow/TensorFlow Bootcamp/Modeling Fundamentals.md

 ## Finding an Ideal Learning Rate
 Specifying the learning rate dictates the model to improve for certain amount for each epoch
 - Default learning rate usually works, so **try default first and modify it**
+- Ideal Learning Rate will let the model to improve faster(Require less epochs)

 Learning Rate Callback
 - Extra functionality that can be added to model *while* its training